dalealleshouse/algorithms/graph_search/README.md

             q->enqueue(w)
 </pre>

-## Connected Components (Undirected Graphs)
+## Connected Components (Undirected)

-This algorithm identifies the [connected components](../graph_concepts/README.md#connected-components) in a graph by marking each vertex with a component id.
+This algorithm identifies the [connected components](../graph_concepts/README.md#connected-components-undirected) in a graph by marking each vertex with a component id.
 Any vertex with a matching id is part of the same connected component.
 Differing ids indicate no connectivity.
 Although shown below with BFS, DFS works equally well for this purpose.

 ### Pseudo Code